July 12, 2022

 There are two primary reasons why this recurring funding is so monumental.

-First, this $350,000 appropriation is the first meaningful annual funding that the HSRF has ever received.
+First, this $350,000 appropriation is the first meaningful annual funding that the HSRF has ever received after its initial creation and original appropriation in 2013 and ’14 (championed by Senator George Muñoz).
 This represents an acknowledgment on the part of decision-makers that the lives of equines matter, and since the state benefits from the services provided by nonprofit equine rescues, it should financially support those organizations.

 Second, a huge majority of New Mexicans—just like a huge majority of people everywhere in the United States—do not support horse slaughter for meat production.
 By shoring up the equine safety net in our state, horses and other equines have a better chance of staying in caring homes, rather than being shipped out of the country to be slaughtered.
 To reflect New Mexicans’ humane values, it is absolutely appropriate that our state’s infrastructure protects the lives of equines, just as it strives to do so for the lives of homeless dogs and cats.
 This protection needs to be enduring.